Common First Round Interview Questions and How to Answer

 As a leading supply chain recruiting firm, it is common for our candidates to go through different interview processes with various companies, then report back to us about their interview experiences.
-Below are some of the most common first round interview questions and our insights on how to best answer them.
+Having a firm grasp of the job description and hiring process will give you a jump start on other candidates!

 Tell me about yourself.

 This is a good opportunity to highlight why you’re interested in pursuing employment with the company and provide an overview of your relevant skills, experience, and qualifications.
 You also should consider showcasing a key accomplishment, especially if you have one that aligns with the position you’re vying for.
+Your job search can be greatly enhanced by finding ways to share your leadership skills especially if applied to your current company.

 Where do you see yourself in 5 years?